Famous AI Tools

 Explanation

-) that processes user input and returns generated responses.
-The HTML template provides a basic form for user interaction. - Generate Response: The
+2. Flask Web Application: The Flask app sets up a simple web server with a single endpoint (/chat) that processes user input and returns generated responses.
+The HTML template provides a basic form for user interaction.

 Enhancing the Chatbot with Advanced Features